2008–09 WHL season: Trades

+BDN trades 3rd-round pick in the 2009 WHL Bantam Draft – KAM trades Priestner.

 Canada-Russia Challenge

 The ADT Canada Russia Challenge was a six-game series featuring four teams: three from the Canadian Hockey League (CHL)—one team from each of the QMJHL, the OHL, and the WHL—versus Russia's national junior hockey team.

 The ADT Canada Russia Challenge has become a highlight on the CHL schedule and we are very proud to be associated with it.

 These two nations have such a storied hockey history that fans from across the country tune in expecting to see a hard fought series.

 We expect nothing short of world class hockey this November that hockey fans from across the country won't want to miss.